miketromba/drizzle-pagination/Readme.md

 This will ensure that the order of your results will always be what you expect.

 ### Can I use more than two cursors?
 **Not yet.** Right now this library only supports using one or two cursors.
 This should cover the majority of use cases.
-That being said, a PR adding support for a dynamic amount of cursors is welcome!
+That being said, a PR adding support for a dynamic amount of cursors is welcome.
 E.g. A common use-case for 3+ cursors might be: `[firstName, lastName, id]`.

 ## Contributing
 PRs are welcome!